sismolev/webapps2/3_Strong-Foundations/instructions.md

 We will stand on the shoulders of CSS giants.

 One very popular CSS framework is [Bootstrap](http://getbootstrap.com).
 Bootstrap is great, but in a little bit of flux right now.
 Instead, we will use [Foundation](http://foundation.zurb.com/).
-The
+The source code has been included in this file.
+We'll use it for our responsive homepage.

+Take a moment to check out the Foundation documentation before jumping into the objectives.

+## Mustang Apps, Inc.
+We're going to make a homepage for our app development firm.
+Of course we'll eventually need a logo and some images, but we also have some basic website essentials like a nav, intro sections, etc. And of course, we need to make the site *responsive*—resizeable for mobile devices.

+## Primary Objective
+Use the Foundation classes to get this homepage looking right.
+There's more than one right answer to this assignment, so long as the site responds well and lookgs good.

+## Secondary Objectives